Rob Couhig: Sports ownership

+Wycombe Wanderers

 After an unsuccessful attempt to buy Yeovil Town in early 2019, Couhig purchased a controlling 75% stake in League One club Wycombe Wanderers in October 2019.
 Under Couhig, Wycombe gained promotion to the Championship for their 2020–21 season, but were relegated to League One at the end of that season.
 Couhig sold the club to Mikheil Lomtadze in May 2024.

+Reading FC

 Couhig and business partner Todd Trosclair unsuccessfully attempted to buy League One club Reading from Dai Yongge in August 2024.
 Reading's fanbase had been protesting Dai's ownership following relegation, staff redundancies, sale of players, and multiple instances of point deductions for late payments of HMRC bills.
 During the negotiations, Couhig provided funding to the club.
 After the deal broke down, Couhig began litigation against Reading, stating that Dai breached exclusivity and defaulted on the loan and finance agreements.
 In March 2025, Couhig said that the takeover attempt was "exhausting" but that he would still like a deal to be agreed.

 On May 3, the day of Reading's final game of their 2024–25 season, it was announced that Redwood Holdings Limited – a company of which Couhig and Trosclair are two directors – had agreed a sale in principle subject to "final legal technicalities".
-The deal includes Dai's shares in the club, as well as the club's Select Car Leasing Stadium and their training facility.
+The deal includes Dai's shares in the club, as well as the club's Madejski Stadium and their training facility.
 The purchase was completed on May 14.